Anchorage to Valdez - Alaska 2005

 The Lu-Lu Belle is advertised as the "Limousine of Prince William Sound".
 On the gang plank, he had mounted two shoe brushes.
 The brochure says to wear rubber soled shoes and you can bring anything you want on board except red juice and red wine because it is hard to get the stain out of the carpet.

-The second point of interest, at least to us, was the HHII parked on the edge of the channel.
+second point of interest, at least to us, was the HHII parked on the edge of the

 We spent many hours watching the activity outside our windows.
 It was very interesting and relaxing.